openfheorg/openfhe-development/src/README.md

 non-cryptographers, it is still necessary for the end-users to carefully consider how they are using the code.
 Improper use can result in leaked information.
 Use of OpenFHE in production environments should be reviewed by homomorphic encryption experts.

+Additionally, see our [Security Considerations](../docs/static_docs/Security.md) for considerations that should be taken into account in your work.